mcsim

 description) and determines patches’ structural connectivity

-).
+(default: theta = 1).
 Users can define their landscape by

-providing either xy_coord
+providing either xy_coord or distance_matrix

-will be ignored if either of these
+(landscape_size will be ignored if either of these

 arguments is provided).
-If xy_coord
+If xy_coord is provided (2-column

 data frame denoting x- and y-coordinates of patches, respectively;

-by default), the function calculates the distance
+NULL by default), the function calculates the distance

 between patches based on coordinates.
 Alternatively, users may provide

-(the object must be matrix
+distance_matrix (the object must be matrix),

 which describes the distance between habitat patches.
 The argument

-distance_matrix
+distance_matrix overrides xy_coord.

 Others

-Arguments: n_warmup
+Arguments: n_warmup,

-, n_timestep
+n_burnin, n_timestep

-is the period during which species
+The argument n_warmup is the period during which species

-introductions occur (default: n_warmup = 200
+introductions occur (default: n_warmup = 200).
+The initial

 number of individuals introduced follows a Poisson distribution with a